OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 transferring arrays back and forth between the two memories.
 A developer may use a `parallel` region with just 1 gang as a way to offload a serial section of the code to the accelerator.
-For instance, in the code below the first and last elements of the array are ghost elements that need to be set to zero.
+For instance, in the code below the first and last elements of the array are host elements that need to be set to zero.
 A `parallel` region (without a `loop`) is used to perform the parts that are serial.